skrytt/baselisk-rs/README.md

 [![CircleCI](https://circleci.com/gh/skrytt/baselisk-rs/tree/master.svg?style=svg)](https://circleci.com/gh/skrytt/baselisk-rs/tree/master)

-Baselisk is a monophonic subtractive synthesizer with a high-note-priority note selection algorithm.
-Moreover, Baselisk is a hobby project to give me the opportunity to:

-* Learn more about the Rust programming language
-* Learn more about digital signal processing
-* Practice maintaining and refactoring a codebase

-Code is an everlasting work in progress.
+Baselisk is a synthesizer written in Rust, supporting the VST2 and JACK plugin formats.

+Both the JACK and VST plugins are currently pre-alpha and unstable.

 ## Crates and Build Targets